the divorce process - what to expect and are you ready for this?

 A divorce usually starts with the filing of an Application for Divorce in the relevant Family court.
 A copy must be served on the other spouse.

-Make sure that you know what you are entitled to in terms of the law.
-Maintenance can be awarded to either the husband or the wife, or the court may consider awarding the spouse who needs maintenance a greater share of the property in lieu of maintenance.
+Make sure that you know what you are entitled to regarding the law.
+Maintenance can be awarded to either the husband or the wife, or the court may consider awarding the spouse who needs maintenance a greater share of the property instead of maintenance.

 The final Divorce Order